-PSTPL's principal activities are those relating to the procurement of crude oil, ethanol, catalysts, additives, coal and various petroleum finished products; crude vessel chartering and commodity risk management.
+PSTPL's principal activities include those relating to the procurement of crude oil, ethanol, catalysts, additives, coal and various petroleum finished products; crude vessel chartering and commodity risk management.

 NVRC's primary purpose is to acquire real estate and derive income from its sale or lease.

-As of December 31, 2019 and 2018, NVRC owns 100% of Las Lucas Construction and Development Corporation (LLCDC) which was merged with MRGVeloso Holdings, Inc. (MHI) as approved by the SEC on May 10, 2018 (Note 13), Parkville Estates & Development Corporation (PEDC), South Luzon Prime Holdings, Inc. (SLPHI), Abreco Realty Corporation (ARC) and 60% of Mariveles Landco Corporation (MLC).
+As of December 31, 2020 and 2019, NVRC owns 100% of Las Lucas Construction and Development Corporation (LLCDC), Parkville Estates & Development Corporation (PEDC), South Luzon Prime Holdings, Inc. (SLPHI), Abreco Realty Corporation (ARC) and 60% of Mariveles Landco Corporation (MLC).

-On July 8, 2019, the BOD and stockholders of LEC approved the amendment of its Amended Articles of Incorporation (AOI) to reflect the change in Company's name to Petrofuel Logistics, Inc., change in the Company's primary purpose and the increase in capital stock.
+On July 8, 2019, the BOD and stockholders of LEC approved the amendment of its Amended AOI to reflect the change in LEC's name to Petrofuel Logistics, Inc., change in the LEC's primary purpose and the increase in its authorized capital stock.
 On September 27, 2019, the application for the amendment in AOI was approved by the SEC.
-The amended primary purpose of the Company is to engage in the business of providing logistics and freight forwarding services related to transportation, and/or storage of various goods and products and, to own and operate real or personal properties in relation to the business, and to engage in necessary and/or incidental business or activities.
+The amended primary purpose of LEC is to engage in the business of providing logistics and freight forwarding services related to transportation and storage of various goods and products, including owning and operating real or personal properties in relation to the business, and to engage in necessary and/or incidental business or activities.